0xTerry0x/go-reloaded/README.md

 | Apostrophe handling       | Ensures quotes sit flush around text             | `' great '` → `'great'`               |
 | Article correction        | Converts “a” → “an” before vowels or “h”         | `a apple` → `an apple`                |

-All rules are pure and deterministic, meaning the same input always produces the same output.
+All rules are pure and deterministic, meaning the same input always produces the same output.<br>

 ---